lightlySkewed/FOMC_Sentiment_Macro_Data/README.md

 NOTES:

+Calculating the GDP trend component requires hundreds of linear regressions for each 'vintage' of GDP (or, better put, each FOMC meeting).
+This can take quite some time to complete (3-5 minutes).
+Users are instructed to go make a tea.

 RGDP or GDP: This is U.S. Real (inflation-adjusted) Gross Domestic Product (RGDP), a measure of growth for the United States economy.
 It can be thought of as the sum of all goods sold at a certain price over a period.
 In this dataset it is expressed in percent change for stationarity purposes.

 Core CPI: Measures inflation from the aspect of the consumer.
 Absent more volitile food and energy prices.
 Produced by the BEA.